 Rakuten – Formerly known as Ebates.
 I have the Chrome extension that automatically tells me when there are coupons or cashback for a site I’m visiting!
 Occasionally they have 15% cashback on many sites which is a nice little discount for things I’m already planning to buy!

 Honey – If a site doesn’t offer any Rakuten discounts, I use this with Chrome to automatically find coupons for me when I’m in the checkout.
-They also offer a type of rebate system, but I prefer Rakuten’s.
-Unfortuntely, you can’t use these two in conjunction, so if you do use a Honey coupon on a site you’ve enable Rakuten, it’ll cancel out your Rakuten rebate.
+They also offer a type of rebate system, and if Rakuten doesn’t offer a discount for a certain site, I’ll use Honey.
+Instead of offering cashback, they give you points for each purchase instead.
+When you collect enough points, you can redeem them for giftcards at stores like Amazon!

 ibotta – I use this to get money back from grocery shopping.
 Usually I’ll look through the app before I head to a store to see if there are any discounts being offered for things that are already on my list, but might be a different brand than I’d normally try, and I’ll get those again.
 It’s a nice way to offset the grocery bill!